Bribie Island emergency works

 What’s been done so far

-• closing and stabilising breakthroughs #2 and #3
+• closed and stabilised breakthroughs #2 and #3

-• creating a channel between the northern end of Pumicestone Passage and the tidal entrance at breakthrough#1.
+• opened an internal channel between the northern end of Pumicestone Passage and the tidal entrance at breakthrough #1

 Location map – Emergency works site at Woorim Park, Golden Beach